jamband/yii2-schemadump/README.md

 # yii2-schemadump

-This is a command to generate the schema from an existing database with Yii 2 Framework.
+This command to generate the schema from an existing database.

 ## Demo